Goal 6: Clean Water and Sanitation

 Working with Regional Farmers to Promote Best Management Practices Regarding Soil Health and Water Quality

 The Minnesota Office for Soil Health (MOSH) was formed in 2017, as a collaboration between the Board of Water and Soil Resources and the WRC.
 Their mission is to protect and improve soil resources and water quality by developing the knowledge, skills and abilities of local experts to more effectively promote sustainable soil and land management.
-In 2021, MOSH, in collaboration with the MN Natural Resources Conservation Service and MN Board of Water and Soil Resources, awarded grants to support four soil health demonstration sites across the state.
+They remain active with events and new resources highlighted on their website.

 Learn More